GUIDE TO PLASTIC ARTS

 Friedrick William The Great (1689-1708, Bronze, Schloss Charlottenburg,

-For more about the history and styles of plastic art, see: Art Encyclopedia.
+For more about the style of 17th-century sculpture, see: Homepage.